Nutil/DuckieTV/ESOF-docs/Software Tests.md

 ## Degree of Testability

 Unfortunately, DuckieTV is not well tested.
 Its tests haven't been updated for over 9 months, even with new features being released.
-It will be a hard task to discuss certain topics regarding this main topic due to the absence of updates regarding the subject.
+It will be a hard task to discuss certain topics in this report due to the absence of updates regarding the subject.

 ### Controllability